Craig Shergold: Greeting card campaign

-Treatment successful
+Treatment

 Shergold's cancer worsened.
 His British doctors estimated he might only have a few weeks of life remaining and suggested the family bring him home for the last few weeks.
 American billionaire John Kluge, founder of Metromedia, learned of Shergold's illness and arranged for him to travel to the US for a new type of operation.
-He was operated on in 1991 at the University of Virginia Medical Center, where a physician was able to remove virtually all of the tumor except for a benign fragment.
-Shergold grew into a healthy adult.
+He was operated on in 1991 at the University of Virginia Medical Center, where a physician was able to remove virtually all of the tumour except for a benign fragment.

 Chain letter popularity

 Even after his recovery, the chain letter continued to circulate and millions of greeting cards continued to flow to Shergold's home.
 Shergold estimated that by 1998, he had received a total of 250 million cards.
-Variants of the chain mail changed Shergold's name to "Craig Shelford", "Craig Stafford", "Craig Shefford", "Greg Sherwood", or, a version particularly popular in Poland, "Draing Sherold ".
+Variants of the chain mail changed Shergold's name to "Craig Shelford", "Craig Stafford", "Craig Shefford", "Greg Sherwood", or, a version particularly popular in Poland, "Draing Sherold".
 Another variant involves requests for business cards.
 A related chain letter which retained Shergold's address (in a somewhat corrupted form) asked secretaries and heads of Polish public institutions and local authorities to send get-well cards to a "Harold Sarid".

 The Royal Mail gave their home its own postal code because of the volume of mail they received.
 To avoid the deluge of mail, the family halted mail delivery and later moved.